The truth has been revealed, women are better investors than men. Actually, it’s not really a secret anymore, the evidence is too compelling.

 Women assume less risk, preferring to invest in more diversified assets rather than loading up entirely on one asset class.

 By contrast, women tend to do more research and prefer to buy low and sell high.
-Women are less interested in timing the market and more focussed on the longer term gains.
+Women are less interested in timing the market and more focussed on the long-term gains.

 Investing is about being IN the game, and from the research women ‘get it’ and are better at implementing this strategy.
 Go girls!

-By being better savers, women are more able to add consistently to their portfolio and leverage the power of compound returns.
+By being better savers, women are more able to add consistently to their portfolios and leverage the power of compound returns.
+And if you have been following me for any length of time, like five minutes or more, you will know how important compound returns are to your wealth on the long term.

 How you can benefit from this knowledge